TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 Rendering your documentation should not yield any warnings or errors.

-If you get error messages, often they refer to wrong indentation, missing interlinks, orphaned files or outdated ReST-identifiers.
+If you get error messages, often they refer to wrong indentation, missing :ref:`interlinks <settings-guides-interlink-mapping>`, orphaned files or outdated ReST identifiers.

-If you are unable to address a warning/error with changes in your documentation and if you believe you found a bug in the new PHP-based rendering, please open an `Issue on GitHub <https://github.com/TYPO3-Documentation/render-guides/issues>`__.
+If you are unable to address a warning/error with changes in your documentation feel free to ask in Slack channel #typo3-documentation (see :ref:`how-to-get-help`).

+If you believe you found a specific bug in the new PHP-based rendering, please open an `Issue on GitHub <https://github.com/TYPO3-Documentation/render-guides/issues>`__.

 2. Remove outdated files